Jianhong072/SC1015-Mini-Project/README.md

 - Changing string data to integers
 - One Hot enocding object types
 ## EDA & Visualisation:
--
+- Explored how the different variables were able to affect the Rank and popularity of the anime.
+- See the trend of the anime produced over the years.
+Genres and Maturity Rating.
+- Discovered some very well performing Studios that went under the radar.
 ## Machine Learning:
-- Regression Models ( Lasso Regresson, Ridge Regression, Elastic Net Regression)
+- Regression Models ( Lasso Regresson, Ridge Regression, Elastic Net Regression).
+- Advantages and disavantages of the different models.
+- Visualisation of the models.
 - Using Cross Validation to enchance our regression models.
--
 ## Classification Models:
 - Random forest model, multiple uncorrelated decision trees amassed into one model.
 Each prediction tree predicts a class, which acts like a vote.
 The class with the most votes becomes the overall prediction.